-- 1. Varied housing types, including but not limited to single family detached dwellings, duplexes, townhomes, zero-lot line housing, and multi-family dwellings. - 2.
+- Varied housing types, including but not limited to single-family attached dwellings, single family detached dwellings, duplexes, townhomes, zero-lot line housing, row houses, duplexes, cluster units, and multi-family dwellings. - 2.
 Related NC uses which are designed and located so as to serve the PUD district and neighborhood. - 3.
 All other uses permitted within the underlying zoning district in which the PUD is located.